syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/Getting-started.md

 {% endhighlight %}

 Set the **SelectMethod** property of the _ObjectDataSource_ pointing to the **GetRecords** method defined within the SchedulerData Class in code page.
-Also set the *TypeName* property of the ObjectDataSource with the appropriate class name *SchedulerData* and map the ID of the ObjectDataSource with the Scheduler’s DataSourceID as shown below,
+Also set the *TypeName* property of the ObjectDataSource with the appropriate class name *SchedulerData* (including the namespace name) and map the ID of the ObjectDataSource with the Scheduler’s DataSourceID as shown below,

 {% highlight html %}

 <asp:Content runat="server" ID="BodyContent" ContentPlaceHolderID="MainContent">
     <ej:Schedule ID="Schedule1" DataSourceID="ObjectDataSource1" runat="server"></ej:Schedule>
-    <asp:ObjectDataSource ID="ObjectDataSource1" TypeName="SchedulerData" SelectMethod="GetRecords" runat="server" > </asp:ObjectDataSource>
+    <asp:ObjectDataSource ID="ObjectDataSource1" TypeName="NameSpace.SchedulerData" SelectMethod="GetRecords" runat="server" > </asp:ObjectDataSource>
 </asp:Content>

 {% endhighlight %}

+N> In TypeName="NameSpace.SchedulerData" replace the NameSpace with the namespace name where the *SchedulerData* class is defined.

 Map the Scheduler data fields with the appropriate appointmentSettings properties as shown below,